Meditations

 The Dichotomy of Control

-Distinguishing between what we can and cannot control, focusing our energy where it can make a difference.
+Distinguishing between what we can and cannot control.

 Virtue as the Highest Good

-Living according to wisdom, justice, courage, and temperance regardless of external circumstances.
+Living according to wisdom, justice, courage, and temperance.

 Duty and Service